Out of over 15 million minimally invasive cosmetic procedures performed in 2017, Botox was performed more than any other.

 A consult should also include a comprehensive health assessment.
 The person performing the injections will need to know whether you’re taking any medications that can interact with the Botox.

-Price shouldn’t be your number one concern while looking for Botox treatment.
+Price shouldn’t be your number one concern while looking for anti-wrinkle treatment.
 Finding a reputable practitioner is more important.

-That’s because there are complications that can arise from Botox if it’s not injected correctly.
+That’s because there are complications that can arise from anti-wrinkle treatments if it’s not injected correctly.
 Swelling and headaches are considered normal side effects, but there are others that have a longer lasting impact.

 If Botox isn’t injected correctly, it can unintentionally spread to muscles in your face and cause sagging or drooping in your eyelid.